-Nowadays, according to the different alloy compositions, they can be divided into brass, copper, tin bronze and white copper.
+Today, based on their different alloy compositions, copper alloys can be classified into brass, copper, tin bronze, and white copper.

 What is the difference between them?

-Red copper is the type of copper with the highest copper content, ranging from 99.5% to 99.95%, with other elements being impurities.
+Red copper is a type of copper with the highest copper content, ranging from 99.5% to 99.95%, with other elements being impurities.
 It can also be referred to as pure copper.

 |Pure copper||T + sequence number 1||T1, T3|